Get To Know Dave and the Bd Crew

-David Badman, a metalsmith, designer, and owner of Badman Design, has been in business locally for over 30 years, specializing in custom, one-of-a-kind pieces to fit any area of your life.
+David Badman, a metalsmith, custom jewelry designer, and owner of Bd, has been a downtown business in Grand Forks for over 33 years, specializing in custom, one-of-a-kind pieces to fit any area of your life.

-David’s showroom & design studio is located in historic downtown Grand Forks, North Dakota, which is where David has lived since the Super Bowl blizzard of 1975 blew his family into town from a tour in the United Kingdom.
+David’s design lab & showroom is located in historic downtown Grand Forks, North Dakota, which is where David has lived since the Super Bowl blizzard of 1975 blew his family into town from a tour in the United Kingdom.
 His Father served in the Air Force.

 David’s design work incorporates mixed metals and terra-cotta clay and has progressed from jewelry and accessories to designs for the home, residential & commercial installations and outdoor sculptures.
 His work has been featured in several publications, on HGTV’s Modern Masters and sold throughout the United States.
-Combinations of textures metals cut into distinct shapes/icons became his signature and his pieces were quickly recognized across the country.
+Combinations of textures and metals cut into distinct shapes/icons became his signature.
+His pieces are becoming recognized around the world.
 David’s design talents are best shown in his custom pieces for individuals that depict not only the personality of the people involved but also the space for which it is intended.
-Each custom design is a reflection of an idea or person for whom it was created, told in terra-cotta clay and David’s signature metal pieces.
+Each custom design is a reflection of an idea or person for whom it was created.

-Much of the shopping experience at Badman Design is watching David and his staff work, enjoying his humor, learning about the processes that go into each piece and often getting a tour that included viewing his latest designs.
-Each of his metal designs, including furnishings, railings, sculptures, and installations are created entirely within the walls (and inside the welding shop) of the Badman Design Studio.
+Much of the shopping experience at Bd is watching David and his staff work, enjoying his humor, learning about the processes that go into each piece and often getting a tour that includes viewing his latest designs.
+Each of his metal designs, including furnishings, railings, sculptures, and installations are created entirely within the walls (and inside the welding shop) of the Bd Studio.

 Individuals related to a project have always been welcome to stop by the studio to view the piece as it is being created or check in via web/art cams, This, David believes, adds credibility to the work and a greater understanding of the piece, not as it is when completed, but rather as it progresses through the various stages of production.